oatlog/oatlog/doc/proposal/main.typ

 t3 = [x3 - 1]
 x4 = [t3 & x3, _blsr_u32(x3)]
 ```

-The E-class `x4` now represents 16 expressions in a compact way.
+The e-class `x4` now represents 16 expressions in a compact way.
+Picking a good expression is called
-Picking a good expression is called *extraction*.
+*extraction*.
+Since it is possible to get exponentially many expressions, it is hard to pick an
-Since it is possible to get exponentially many expressions, it is hard to pick an optimal expression.
+optimal expression.
+For example if the cost function was a constant 1 for every node, the optimal
-For example if the cost function was a constant 1 for every node, the optimal extracted expression would be:
+extracted expression would be:

 ```c
 x1 = _blsr_u32(x0)
 x2 = _blsr_u32(x1)